optimisti28/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic Tac Toe

-A simple Tic Tac Toe game made with HTML, CSS and JavaScript.
+A simple Tic Tac Toe game made using:
+- HTML
+- CSS
+- JavaScript

+## How to Play
+Click START and play X and O.